Skip to content

 }

-Struct instances are created by calling the type as a function:
+Struct instances are created by calling the type as a function with positional arguments:

 tova